Close Icon

 One of the less-known lakes in Cumbria, Crummock Water sits between Buttermere and Loweswater.
 Two and a half miles long, Crummock Water is a fraction of the size of Lake Windermere.

 Regardless of it’s size, this magnificent body of waters is as equally as picturesque.
-Enveloped by rolling fells and rural greenery, Crummock Water is an awe-inpsiring place to try wild swimming in the Lake District.
+Enveloped by rolling fells and rural greenery, it’s an awe-inspiring place to try wild swimming in the Lake District.

-The lake is remote and there is little access.
-Be aware that swimmers are required to walk to find a safe location on the shoreline before entering the water.
-Its deepest point is 140ft, so safety measures are necessary to ensure an enjoyable swimming experience for all.
+The lake is has little access.
+Be aware to park responsibly and swimmers are required to walk to find a safe location on the shoreline before entering the water.
+Its deepest point is 140ft and can get windy, so safety measures are necessary to ensure an enjoyable swimming experience for all.

 Difficulty to lake: Easy